aiverson/frlua/README.md

 `eventstream:skipDuplicates([eql])` Removes events that are equal to the previous event according to the provided equality predicate.
 If no predicate is provided the default `==` operator is used.

 `eventstream:zip(evenstream2, func)` Pair the events and invoke func with the values.
 Func can be anything allowed by the function construction rules.
 This method buffers the events from the streams until it has a corresponding event in the other stream, so if the streams emit at different rates, the buffer can get very large.

+`eventstream:subscribe(handler)` Subscribe to the EventStream with the given event handler.
+It returns a function that cancels the subscription.
+The handler is called with every event in the stream..

 `bus:push(val)` pushes the given value into the bus as a Next event.